TheWover/winget-pkgs-redteam/README.md

 # Welcome to the Windows Package Manager Red Team repo
 This repository contains manifest files for the **Windows Package Manager**.
-It is a fork of the official Community repo that hosts offensive security tools that may be used by security professionals.
-It is regularly updated from the Community.
+It is a fork of the official Community repo that hosts offensive security tools that may be used by security professionals. **To ensure usability and sharability of these tools, all packages should be hosted on servers that do NOT scan the contents with AV.** It is regularly updated from the Community.
 You are highly encouraged to submit manifests for your favorite application.

 The **Windows Package Manager** is an open source client.
 You will find the source code [here](https://github.com/microsoft/winget-cli).